Jared Golden

-Jared Forrest Golden (born July 25, 1982) is an American politician and a Marine Corps veteran serving as the U.S. representative for Maine's 2nd congressional district since 2019.
-A member of the Democratic Party, his district, the largest east of the Mississippi River by area, covers the northern four-fifths of the state, including Lewiston, Bangor, and Auburn.
-Golden, along with Angus King and Chellie Pingree, are the first members of Congress to be elected by ranked-choice voting.
-Golden is the only member of Congress elected after finishing second in the first round of tabulation.
-He was deployed to Iraq and Afghanistan as a United States Marine.
+Jared Forrest Golden (born July 25, 1982) is an American politician and Marine Corps veteran serving as the U.S. representative for Maine's 2nd congressional district since 2019.
+A Democrat, he represents a district encompassing the northern four-fifths of the state, including the cities of Lewiston, Bangor, and Auburn, along with the state capital of Augusta.
+It is the largest district east of the Mississippi River.
+His district was carried by Donald Trump in both the 2020 and 2024 presidential elections, making it a politically competitive area.
+Golden concurrently won his district both times.

+Golden, along with Angus King and Chellie Pingree, were the first members of Congress to be elected by ranked-choice voting.
+He is the only representative to win after initially placing second in the first round of tabulation.
+Golden was deployed to Iraq and Afghanistan as a United States Marine.
+A self-described progressive conservative, Golden previously served as a co-chair of the Blue Dog Coalition.

+On November 5, 2025, Golden announced he would not seek re-election in 2026.

 Early life and education

-Golden was born in Lewiston and raised in Leeds.
-He attended Leavitt Area High School.
-Golden enrolled as a student at the University of Maine at Farmington but left after one year to join the United States Marine Corps in 2002.
-He served combat tours in Iraq and Afghanistan.
+Golden was born in Lewiston, Maine, and raised in Leeds.
+He attended Leavitt Area High School before enrolling at the University of Maine at Farmington, but left after a year to join the United States Marine Corps in 2002.

+Golden served with the 3rd Battalion of the 6th Marines, completing two combat tours in Iraq and Afghanistan.
+He rose to the rank of corporal and received the Navy and Marine Corps Achievement Medal for his performance during Operation Steel Curtain.
+He left the Marines in 2006.

-After returning home to Maine, Golden attended Bates College, graduating with a degree in history and politics.
-He went on to work for an international logistics firm and then for Maine's Republican Senator Susan Collins on the Homeland Security and Governmental Affairs Committee.
+Upon returning to Maine, Golden earned a degree in history and politics from Bates College.
+He then worked for an international logistics firm before joining the staff of Republican senator Susan Collins on the Homeland Security and Governmental Affairs Committee.

 Maine House of Representatives

 Golden returned to Maine in 2013 to work for the House Democratic Office in the Maine Legislature.
-As a Democrat, Golden ran for and was elected to the Maine House of Representatives in 2014, representing part of the city of Lewiston.
-He was reelected in 2016.
-In the subsequent legislative session, Golden became Assistant House Majority Leader.
+As a Democrat, he ran for and was elected to the Maine House of Representatives in 2014, representing part of the city of Lewiston.

+Golden was reelected in 2016.
+In the subsequent legislative session, he became Assistant House Majority Leader.
 Golden chaired the Elections Committee and the Joint Select Committee on Joint Rules.